tcunit/TcUnit-Runner/README.md

+# Archived

+**This project is currently archived.
+A replacement for it is in the works.**

-# TcUnit-Runner - TcUnit integration into Jenkins
+# TcUnit-Runner - Build & test pipeline integration
 Welcome to the documentation of TcUnit-Runner - the program that makes it possible to automate runs of TcUnit unit tests.